 Control theory, economics of climate change, nonlinear systems, robust control systems, signals and systems, social systems, stability theory.

 Professor Kellett’s research interests are broadly in areas referred to as mathematical systems theory, autonomous systems, control engineering, or (new) cybernetics, with a focus on analysis and design of nonlinear systems.
 He is particularly interested in stability and performance of nonlinear systems with applications in power networks, telecommunications, signal processing, social systems, and the economics of climate change.
+Together with Dr. Philipp Braun, Professor Kellett has co-authored the textbook Introduction to Nonlinear Control: Stability, Control Design, and Estimation (Princeton University Press, 2023).

 Professor Kellett received his BSc degrees in Electrical Engineering and Mathematics at the University of California Riverside in 1997, and his MSc and PhD, both in Electrical and Computer Engineering, from the University of California Santa Barbara in 2000 and 2002, respectively.